 FACT: Not All Hair Color Brands Are The Same, Even If You Are Just Going Dark

-Hair coloring brands, professional and drugstore lines, spend years formulating hair color that will be different and stand above their competitors.
-While that is great for the consumer, at the end of the day some hair color lines are going to look great on you and some will look like shit.
-It’s not you, it’s them.
+Hair coloring brands, professional and drugstore lines spend years formulating hair colors that will be different and stand above their competitors.
+While that is great for the consumer, some hair color lines will look great on you at the end of the day, and some will look like shit.
+It’s not you; it’s them.

 - Health conditions

-Have no fear, there are a million other hair coloring lines out there and one of those is going to give you the results you desire.
+Have no fear, there are a million other hair coloring lines out there, and one of those will give you the results you desire.

 The Genius Of Test Strands

-The hair strand is typically put in a piece of foil that is then colored, washed and dried.
-Whatever the end result on the test strand is will be the end result on all of your hair.
+The hair strand is generally put in a piece of foil that is then colored, washed, and dried.
+Whatever the result on the test strand is will be the result on all of your hair.

-This can be done by simply taking a dot of hair color and putting it on the back of your neck or on your arm.
-If you are a person who is nervous or know they have odd allergies I would strongly suggest doing a color test.
+This can be done by merely taking a dot of hair color and putting it on the back of your neck or your arm.
+If you are a person who is nervous or knows they have odd allergies, I would strongly suggest doing a test strand.